andyyang777/Leetcode_everyday/Solutions/88_Merge sorted array.md

 ```

 ### Solution
-This is reaaaaaaaaaaly a easy way LOL
+This is reaaaaaaaaaaly an easy way LOL

 ```Python3
 class Solution: